 If you like beer as well as football, then this is a very good tip.
 With 28 beers on tap and many more in bottles mean that you could have your own World Cup of beer while watching the games.
 A large terrace overlooking the river with food available from the Tawerna restaurant next door means that they have all the bases covered.

-Yet to open as we wrote this, a pre-opening tour of the place showed that this will be one of the best places in town to watch the championships with eight various sized screens showing all 64 games in the four different rooms.
+Opened as the tournament kicked off this is one of the best places in town to watch the championships with eight various sized screens showing all 64 games in the four different rooms.
 The result of a couple of years of painstaking rebuilding work, the cellars of Dwor Artusa, historically the Ratkseller of the old town, brews its own beer on-site and has an excellent-looking and well-priced menu.
 Our favourite bit though are the self-service beer taps – charge up your plastic card with credit and then serve yourself as little as a tasting glass or as much as a jug of one of their beers.
 A state-of-the-art lighting system means that these ancient cellars will be bathed in the colours of the two competing teams while the match is on.

 A garden on the main street and a menu of Asian dishes are the key points to consider Buddha.
 The owner is a man well-versed in keeping the crowds happy and the food is very good.
 It’s part restaurant, part bar so it’s a good option for before and after the games too.

 Gdansk old town doesn’t have a dedicated sports bar, but this comes close.
 Lots of screens, a full menu of burgers, ribs and the like and plenty of waitstaff make this a popular sport throughout the football season.